Letter tiles spelling out Happy New Year. Celebrate New Year's Eve without drugs.

 If you do decide to spend the evening at home, pick activities you love and fill your night with them.
 This stuff doesn’t have to be complicated:

-• Choose a favorite Netflix show to binge (new season of The Witcher, anyone?) and give yourself permission to watch it all the way through.
+Choose a favorite Netflix show to binge (The Witcher?
+One Piece?
+The Great British Baking Show?) and give yourself permission to watch it all the way through.

-• Deep clean like you didn’t all last year, decluttering from all those lockdowns.
-Making your home comfortable for 2022.
+Deep clean like you didn’t all last year, decluttering the stuff you no longer need or enjoy.
+Make your home comfortable for 2024.

 7. Reach out to a few people.